 The recipient’s wallet address should be fed as the next step.

-You must discern the kind of cryptocurrency you intend to send from the available digital assets.
+You must discern the kind of crypto you intend to send from the available digital assets.

 This would include tokens such as BTC, LTC, and ETH.